Holidoit Logo

 3. Visit to the Castle of Vezio

-The ruins of the Vezio Castle
+The ruins of Vezio Castle

-4. Walk and visit to the Orrido di Bellano and Orrido di Nesso.
+4. Walk and visit to the Orrido di Bellano and Orrido di Nesso

 If you are looking for natural beauty, the shores of Lake Como are full of it.
 Among the most original and interesting are two orridi (i.e., rocky gorges carved by rivers and streams): that of Bellano and that of Nesso.

-The footbridges that cross the Orrido di Bellano
+The footbridges that cross the'Orrido di Bellano

 5. Trekking on the Sentiero del Viandante